iuridiniz/pam-send-slack-message/README.md

 ## pam/sshd configuration

-This program need to be called by pam at session phase, you must add change `/etc/pam.d/sshd` to have this line:
+This program need to be called by pam at session phase, you must change `/etc/pam.d/sshd` to have this line:

 ```
 session optional pam_exec.so /path/to/pam-send-slack-message SLACK-CHANNEL-ID SLACK-TOKEN